 These are handmade and the flash of colour is used to define the entrances along the corridor, linking them with the way finding signs around the building.
 This theme continues through the adult wards where the entrance watercolours are replicated on the nurses’ stations.

 We have created a specially designed circular pathway and seating area in the central courtyard.
 Once again, this follows the circle theme with a curved pathway and three curved walls with spiral movement, which is lit up from inside the wall.

 To compliment this area there are glass rods set between bricks on the external wall of the faith centre, creating a focal point in the garden.

 Exhibition walls and ward artworks

-Service users took part in workshops and have produced artwork and photos for four large exhibition panels, which will displayed in the central walk way.
-The displays are not static and will be refreshed at various stages throughout the life of the building.
+Service users took part in workshops and produced artwork and photos for four large exhibition panels which are displayed in the central walk way.
+The displays are not static and are refreshed at various stages.

 The site has woodland walks for patients, carers, volunteers and staff to enjoy.
 These woodland walks have been developed by our gardening team, to be a therapeutic space.
 The walks offer views of the surrounding countryside and local wildlife.

 The trees on this site include beech, birch, pine, willow and many more.
 As a wild habitat, the woodlands are an important haven for wildlife.

 Walkers may discover a range of things from plants, lichens and fungi to insects, small mammals and birds.
 Animals spotted here include rabbits, hares, owls, voles, hedgehogs, stoats and even deer.
 Plus, there are wildlife habitats, sculptures and carved seats.